TKMM-Team/Tkmm-Wiki/wwwroot/docs/packaging-mods/index.md

 There are four types of option groups.
 Here is a description of each of them:

-### Single

-Option allows the user to optionally pick one of the option group's options.
+**Single**  groups allow the user to pick 1 option from the group.

-### Single Required

-Option requires the user to pick exactly one of the option group's options.
+**SingleRequired** groups require the user to pick exactly one of the option group's options.

-### Multi

-Option allows the user to pick any or none of the option group's options.
+**Multi** groups allows the user to pick as many or as few of the options as they'd like.

-### Multi Required

-Option requires the user to pick exactly one or more of the option group's options.
+**MultiRequired** groups require the user to pick one or more of the options in the group.